Azure-Samples/function-app-arm-templates/function-app-deployment-slot/README.md

 ### ZipDeploy Extension

-The Zip Deploy extension is added along with recommended app setting `WEBSITE_RUN_FROM_PACKAGE=1` to mount the zip package for deployment.
+The Zip Deploy extension is added for "deployment" slot along with recommended app setting `WEBSITE_RUN_FROM_PACKAGE=1` to mount the zip package for deployment.
 This is the recommended path for deployment, except for [Linux Consumption Plan](/function-app-linux-consumption)

-+ **Microsoft.Web/sites/slots/extensions**: The ZipDeploy extension.
++ **Microsoft.Web/sites/slots/extensions**: The ZipDeploy extension for "deployment" slot.

 ### Azure Storage account